-API Keys (with the help of Usage Plans) can help manage custom throttling and quota for your API consumers.
+Amazon API Gateway offers several native authorization mechanisms, such as managed API keys, IAM Roles, and custom authorizers.
+API Keys (with the help of Usage Plans) can help manage custom throttling and quotas for your API consumers.
 IAM is a good choice when your consumers require access to AWS resources and you need to manage permissions on a per-user basis.
-However, Custom Authorizers give you much more flexibility.
-With Custom Authorizers you can implement any 3rd-party integration and generate very granular authorization policies.
+However, custom authorizers give you much more flexibility.
+With custom authorizers, you can implement any 3rd-party integration and generate very granular authorization policies.

-In this Lab, we will learn how to implement a Custom Authorizer in AWS Lambda to secure your API Gateway Resources.
+In this Lab, we will learn how to implement a custom authorizer in AWS Lambda to secure your API Gateway Resources.

 Alex is an Italian Software Engineer with a great passion for web technologies and music.

-He spent the last 5 years building web products and deepening his knowledge on full stack web development and software design, with a main focus on frontend and UX.
+He spent the last 5 years building web products and deepening his knowledge on full-stack web development and software design, with a main focus on frontend and UX.

-Despite being a passionate coder, Alex worked hard on his software and sound engineering background, which provides him the tools to deal with multimedia, signal processing, machine learning, AI and many interesting topics related to math and data science.
+Despite being a passionate coder, Alex worked hard on his software and sound engineering background, which provides him the tools to deal with multimedia, signal processing, machine learning, AI, and many interesting topics related to math and data science.

 Indeed, he had the opportunity to study and live in a very young and motivating environment in Bologna and Milan, two of the biggest and oldest Italian Universities.
 These experiences lead him to work on several projects involving robotics, machine intelligence, music semantic analysis and modern web development.